-Description The property is a semi-detached bungalow.
-Accommodation Ground Floor: Living and Dining room, Kitchen, WC, 3 Bedrooms and Shower Room.
-Gross Internal Floor Area (m2) Approximately 82m2.
+Description The property is a two storey mid-terrace house.
+Accommodation Ground Floor: Entrance vestibule, Living Room, Kitchen and WC.
+First Floor: 2 Bedrooms, Bathroom and separate WC.
+Gross Internal Floor Area (m2) Approximately 76m .
 Neighbourhood and Location The property forms part of an established residential area in the town of Nairn.
 The surrounding properties in the immediate vicinity are generally of a similar age and style.
 A range of typical local amenities can be found nearby.
-Age Built around 1975.
+Age Built around 1900.
 Weather It was sunny and dry, following generally similar conditions.
-Chimney Stacks There are no chimney stacks.
+Chimney Stacks Visually inspected with the aid of binoculars where appropriate.
+There is a chimney stack of stone construction.
+This has a pointed finish.
+There is a cement flashing at the base of the chimney.

 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and tiled.
-The ridges are formed in tile.
-The flat roof of the extension finished with felt.
-Access to the roof space is available via a hatch in the hallway.
-The roof is of timber construction, with plaster board sarking.
-Insulation materials have been laid over the ceiling joists.
+The roof is pitched and slated.
+The ridges are formed in metal.
+Valleys are lined with metal materials.
+There are dormer windows at the front and rear, having pitched and flat roofs, overlaid in natural slates and felt.
+Flashings around dormers are formed in metal.
+Access to the roof space is available via a hatch above the landing.
+The roof is of timber construction, with timber sarking.
+Insulation materials have been laid between the ceiling joists.
+One firewall is formed in brickwork and the second is in stonework.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters are of a PVC, half round design with PVC, round downpipes.
+The gutters are of a cast iron, half round design with cast iron, round downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of cavity block construction, externally rendered.
-The extension walls are of timber frame construction, with a block outer leaf externally rendered.
-Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
+The walls are of solid stone construction, externally pointed.